GraphSAINT/GraphSAINT/README.md

 For simplicity of implementation, during validation / test set evaluation, we perform layer propagation using the full graph adjacency matrix.
 For Amazon or Yelp, this may cause memory issue for some GPUs.
 If an out-of-memory error occurs, please use the `--cpu_eval` flag to force the val / test set evaluation to take place on CPU (the minibatch training will still be performed on GPU).
 See below for other Flags.

-To run the code on cpu
+To run the code on CPU

-`./run_graphsaint.sh <dataset_name> <path to train_config yml>`
+`./run_graphsaint.sh <dataset_name> <path to train_config yml> --gpu -1`

-To run the code on gpu
+To run the code on GPU

 `./run_graphsaint.sh <dataset_name> <path to train_config yml> --gpu <GPU number>`

 For example `--gpu 0` will run on the first GPU.
-Use `--gpu <GPU number> --cpu_eval` to make GPU perform the minibatch training and CPU to perform the validation / test evaluation.
+Also, use `--gpu <GPU number> --cpu_eval` to make GPU perform the minibatch training and CPU to perform the validation / test evaluation.

 We have also implemented dual-GPU training to further speedup runtime.
 Simply add the flag `--dualGPU` and assign two GPUs using the `--gpu` flag.
 Currently this only works for GPUs supporting memory pooling and connected by NvLink.